 However, artificial sweeteners are found in more and more food and beverage products.
 That’s because so many of us reach for artificial sweeteners or “diet” drinks instead of products filled with sugar.
 You’ve heard about the benefits of decreasing your sugar intake but don’t want to stop eating and drinking your favorite sweet snacks.

 While we can all agree that decreasing your sugar intake is important, replacing it with artificial sweeteners is not the best solution.

 Up to two-thirds of people with IBS find that their symptoms either begin or get worse when they eat.
-It only follows that adjusting the diet to find foods that don’t trigger symptoms is a good first step to controlling IBS.
+It only follows that finding foods that don’t trigger symptoms is a good first step to controlling IBS.

 Studies have shown that following two different types of diets can help improve the symptoms of IBS.
 These diets are:

 - Gluten-free.
 We’ve written more about what gluten does and its relation to IBS.

 - Low-FODMAP.
-This is a diet focused on avoiding the sugars that the gut can’t totally digest.
+FODMAPs are sugars the body can’t digest.
+This is a diet avoids them.
 Check out our blog post on the low-FODMAP diet.

 Just like in humans, the digestive tracts of mice have a collection of good and bad bacteria that must be in a perfect balance to ensure good health.
 Here I’ve written more about the affect bacteria has on your gut.

 After mice were given aspartame, sucralose, and saccharin, researchers found they were unable to tolerate sugar.
-This was because the good bacteria in their digestive tract had been changed by eating the artificial sweeteners.
+Eating the artificial sweeteners changed the good bacteria in their digestive tract.

 Is the same true for people?